Healthy Homes Assessment Upper Hutt

 What We Do

-As building inspectors, we are experts in all components that come with expert home examinations.
-We are here to make sure you make the right choice when it comes to buying your next home.
+As building inspectors we handle all aspects associated with specialist home inspects.
+We are here to make sure you make the best decision when purchasing your next property.

-We specialise in a range of services to make sure you are fully informed of the condition of any property you may be considering buying or selling and also other services.
+We offer a wide range of solutions to make sure that you are completely informed of the condition of any property you could be considering buying or selling as well as additional services.

-We don’t just collaborate with you, but we also work with some important clients such as the local authorities, banks and insurance firms.
-They clearly are pleased with the peace of mind provided, because of the information contained provided in our building inspection reports.
+We do not just work with you but we also work with some important clients such as the local authorities, banks and insurance firms.
+Evidently they enjoy the reassurance provided, because of the information contained in our building inspection reports.

-With our systematic method of conducting your house inspection as well as the latest technology in software with digital photos embedded into your report, you are able to actually see any issues discovered.
-With our detailed reporting it is no wonder that we have so many clients who recommend our service to family members and friends.
+We have a systematic approach to your inspection of your home and the latest in technology for software with digital photos embedded into the reports, you are able to actually see any issues found.
+Thanks to our comprehensive reporting it’s not surprising that we get so many clients recommending our service to family members and friends.

 • Pre Purchase & Pre Sale Reports